Annual Report Navigator

 2023 was another incredible year of co-creating Thriving Futures with local communities around the world.

-In three regions crucial for biodiversity, we worked alongside partners to facilitate sustainable, community-led change that benefits people’s lives and the land they call home.
+We worked alongside partners to facilitate sustainable, community-led change that benefits people’s lives and the land they call home.

 A highlight of the year was advancing our newest partnerships in Peru, laying the groundwork with Indigenous communities to begin articulating their own vision for their self-determined personal and community legacies.
 We also supported incredible collective action in Kenya and Mozambique, as communities came together to enact their community priorities.